-In regard to energy-efficient HVAC installation in Austin, there’s fantastic news for your family at tax time.
+In regard to energy-efficient HVAC installation in Austin, there’s great news for your family at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This could make you eligible for reductions for energy-efficient home enhancements, like new heating and cooling equipment, water heaters and heat pumps.
+This might make you eligible for credits for energy-efficient home enhancements, like new heating and cooling equipment, water heaters and heat pumps.

 What Equipment is Eligible?

-To be entitled for the credit, the residence is required to be the taxpayer’s chief home in the USA.
-The improvement needs to last for a minimum of five years, with the original use originating with you.
+To become eligible for the credit, the residence should be the taxpayer’s main home in the U.S. The improvement needs to last for at least five years, with the original use originating with the homeowner.

-What Types of Improvements are Eligible to be High-Efficiency Renovations?
+What Types of Improvements are Considered High-Efficiency Renovations?

-Usually, this tax credit equals 10% of the expense of the subsequent energy-saving improvements that meet particular ENERGY STAR® conditions:
+Typically, this tax credit equals 10% of the expense of the ensuing energy-saving improvements that meet particular ENERGY STAR® guidelines:

 - Advanced main air-circulating fans